accessibilitywars/zaw2/content/builds/quickness-condi-untamed.md

 +++

 ## Notes
-This build is simplified to activate the relic of the claw to reduce relic downtime on burst windows on a fixed, consistent and easy-to-remember rotation.
-This provides steady quickness for the group and decent sustained CC.
-There is a relatively a large amount of button downtime filled with auto attacks.
-This build however still performs decently and allows one to comfortably learn the class mechanics with fewer APMs while providing very good and steady quickness uptimes.
+This build is simplified to use a fixed, consistent and easy-to-remember rotation.
+Condition damage and eight-legged pets are empowered through the trait {{ trait(id="1099") }}.
+This build however still performs decently and allows one to comfortably learn the class mechanics with fewer APMs while providing very good and steady quickness uptime.

-There are two channeled skills that will destroy your build when cancelled.
-These skills are positioned in the rotation where they are less likely to be cancelled (because the other skills are on cooldown).

 ## Gearing
-{{ medium(stat="Berserker's", rune="Fireworks") }}
+{{ medium(stat="Ritualist's", rune="Trapper") }}
 	{{ trinkets(
 	back="Ritualist's",
 	accessory1="Ritualist's",